NeeruRathour/CI-project-cookbook/README.md

 ## Future Features
 - add videos to the recipes
-- add search option with specific requirment like mealtype, cooking Method or time.
+- add search option with specific requirment like mealtype, cooking method or time.